mcastillo3/Fetch_Rewards_2024/README.md

-# This is a take-home assessment for Fetch Rewards
+# This is an Android app showcasing API fetching, MVVM, Retrofit, Room, and Courotines

 Languages Used: Kotlin, Android XML, Groovy, SQL
 Tech Stack: MVVM